Client Visibility

 Instead of guessing, Kelsey applies structured profile adjustments and continuously monitors ranking movement across priority searches.

-Most businesses respond to ranking drops by making random changes to their Google Business Profile.
+Many agencies and clients respond to ranking drops by making random changes.
 Visibility rarely returns because the underlying ranking signal was never identified.
+Kelsey surfaces the exact gap for Client Visibility Audits.

 Result: inconsistent adjustments with no measurable recovery.